THE ONLY SILLY

 what should we wear?

 Whatever's comfortable!
 Personally, I love showing up to find everyone wearing whatever they would wear on a lazy Sunday when nothing is on the schedule.
 And I LOVE LOVE LOVE seeing children pick their own clothes.
 You really get to see their personalities when they dress themselves.
+And trust me, you'll see that by letting them be themselves, you're giving me the opportunity to photograph who they really are.

 what should we do?